byrnehollander/diy-hasura-heroku-url-sync/README.md

   ⭐⭐⭐
   * [Jitsi](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe) – An open-source videochat platform.
 You can even run your videochats on their servers, for free!
 Less capable than some competitors (like Zoom, who now offer a [Video SDK](https://zoom.us/docs/en-us/video-sdk.html) that has a limited free plan) but incredible at the price point.
 Ownership has changed hands a bit, and was [last sold to 8×8 from Atlassian in 2018](http://social.techcrunch.com/2018/10/29/atlassian-sells-jitsi-an-open-source-videoconferencing-tool-it-acquired-in-2015-to-8x8/).
   * [Auth0](https://auth0.com/) – An authentication provider that makes it easy enough to let users securely sign in to your app.
 It's very nice to not worry too much about security, has its own login page I can redirect users to, and easily integrates with social login providers like Google.
 I don't love their login page, so I might replace them with my own auth system.
-Very recently (March 2021) [sold to Okta for $6.5 billion](https://auth0.com/blog/okta-auth0-announcement/).
+They were [sold to Okta for $6.5 billion](https://auth0.com/blog/okta-auth0-announcement/) in March 2021.
 </details>

 ## Self-Hosting Hasura GraphQL Engine on DigitalOcean ($5/month)